Agent-OSI: An Interoperability Architecture for Communication and Settlement in the Decentralized Internet of Agents: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} rapid advancement of Large Language Models (LLMs) is accelerating the transition from an Internet of information to an Internet of Agents (IoA), where autonomous entities discover services, negotiate terms, execute tasks, and exchange value with minimal human intervention.
-Recent IoA research has demonstrated heterogeneous agent collaboration \cite{chen2025internet} and surveyed enabling technologies and open challenges across communication, identity, security, and incentives \cite{wang2025internet}.
+Recent IoA research has demonstrated heterogeneous agent collaboration \cite{chen2025internet}, studied capability discovery and risk-aware verification for agentic peer-to-peer networks \cite{wang2026agentic_p2p}, and surveyed enabling technologies and open challenges across communication, identity, security, and incentives \cite{wang2025internet}.
 As a result, agents increasingly behave as networked principals interacting across vendors and administrative domains.

 Despite progress in multi-agent frameworks and emerging protocols, deployments remain platform-centric and tied to proprietary interfaces, leaving interoperability fragmented \cite{chen2025internet,wang2025internet}.
 Similar barriers appear in the broader Web~3.0 transition, where decentralization and user control are constrained by scalability, interoperability, usability, and trust challenges \cite{cao2025web}.